LukeDischiave/FFmpegUpscalers/README.md

 # FFmpegUpscalers
-I developed these scripts to get the best capture quality out of Mario Kart 64 captures from an NTSC (American/Japanese) or PAL (European) Nintendo 64 console.
+I developed these ffmpeg scripts to get the best capture quality out of Mario Kart 64 captures from an NTSC (American/Japanese) or PAL (European) Nintendo 64 console.

 ## Description
-These scripts are intended to be used with oversampled (4x horizontal sampling) capture footage from a Datapath Vision-E1 video capture card.
-More details are available on my website: https://lukedischiave.neocities.org/Datapath/
+These scripts are intended to be used with oversampled (4x horizontal sampling) capture footage from a Datapath Vision-E1 video capture card on a Windows system.
+More details on oversampling are available on my website: https://lukedischiave.neocities.org/Datapath/

 ## How to use
+**Note:** FFmpeg.exe and FFprobe.exe must be in the source directory in order to use.
+It can be downloaded here: https://www.gyan.dev/ffmpeg/builds/.
+Download the lastest release and unzip it.
+Copy the contents of the "bin" folder and paste them into the same directory where you have the scripts downloaded.

+1.)
 Drop raw video files on top of the batch files to process and encode them into new files

+2.)
+Enter the start time of the new video you'd like to create (if you're starting at the beginning you can just press enter)

+3.)
+Enter the end time and hit enter.
+The new video clip will begin encoding in the terminal.
+The window will close when the video is done encoding

+The new file will have the same name as the old file, with "-1" appended onto the end of the name in order to avoid overwriting the original file.

 ### NTSC_Crop_1080p:
 -crops the letterboxing specific to NTSC Mario Kart 64 footage\